18F/before-you-ship/_pages/ato/testing.md

 ### Greybox testing

-Once you are ready, 18F Infrastructure Team will start both automated and manual scanning and testing.
+Once you are ready, the 18F Infrastructure Team will start both automated and manual scanning and testing.
 This includes:

-* using SSH to go into your EC2 servers to run tests on the operating system
 * [web vulnerability scanning](../../security/dynamic-scanning/) on the front-end
 * [static code analysis](../../security/static-analysis/) on the `master` branch of your repo
-* white hat hackers attempting to penetrate the system
+* for higher FISMA levels, penetration testing by third party security consultants.

-For greybox testing, the independent testing team has significant (but not necessarily complete) knowledge of how the system works, as opposed to black box testing, where they have zero knowledge, or white box testing, where they have complete knowledge.
+For greybox testing, the testing team has significant (but not necessarily complete) knowledge of how the system works, as opposed to black box testing, where they have zero knowledge, or white box testing, where they have complete knowledge.

 All of these tests must be conducted on all environments and stacks, including one _identical to production_.
 We call this environment and stack "pre-production" and will also affix the designation "scanee" so there is no ambiguity as to what is being scanned.